goehringlab/par-segmentation/README.md

 The model is a slight simplification of reality, and doesn't account for the possibility of a non-Gaussian PSF and complex 3D light-scattering behaviours, but is a close enough approximation for many purposes.
 Nevertheless, one can relax these assumptions if higher quantification accuracy is required.
 See [here](https://github.com/tsmbland/discco) for an extension of the method designed for more accurate quantification.

-## Installation

-    pip install par-segmentation

-## Instructions

-For usage instructions please see the [tutorial notebook](scripts/Tutorial.ipynb).
-To run the notebook interactively you have two options:

-#### Option 1: Cloud

-To run in the cloud, click the 'launch binder' button at the top.
-Please note that it may take several minutes to open the notebook

-#### Option 2: Local

-Step 1: Open [Docker](https://www.docker.com/products/docker-desktop/) and pull the docker image (copy and paste into the terminal)

-    docker pull tsmbland/par-segmentation

-Step 2: Run the docker container (copy and paste into the terminal)

-    docker run -p 8888:8888 tsmbland/par-segmentation

-This will print a URL for you to copy and paste into your web browser to open up Jupyter

-Step 3: When finished, delete the container and image

-    docker container prune -f
-    docker image rm tsmbland/par-segmentation

 ## Publications